The user directories configured in your Confluence instance need to fulfill some requirements for Space Privacy to work correctly.

 Space Privacy creates own groups to manage the permissions and visibilities between users.

-Therefore the user directories configured in your Confluence instance need to fulfill following permission requirements:
+Therefore, the user directories configured in your Confluence instance need to fulfill the following permission requirements:

 - LDAP (at least "Read Only, with Local Groups") with Confluence Internal Directory